WinstonMarvel/googledrive-upload-script/README.md

 # googledrive-upload-script
-A Google App Script that can drop files into a Google Drive folder.
+A simple form that can drop files into a Google Drive folder with the help of Google App Scripts.

 In this script, I have placed all the files within the project.
 However, using JSON and a few modifications, we can use the same script to upload files from another website or form.
 Data should be sent using the POST action in the html.
 On the server side(code.gs) the data can be recieved in JSON with the help of doPost() function.